puppetlabs/gatling-puppet-load-test/NEW_README.md

 By default this will be set to `false` when running locally and `true` when jobs run in CI.

-In order to have a baseline comparison performed at the end of the test run, set:

-`export BASELINE_PE_VER=`

 to the version of PE you want to compare against.

 Things to note:

-* If `BASELINE_PE_VER` has not been set than the baseline comparison assertions in the last test step will not be run (test step will be skipped).
+* If `BASELINE_PE_VER` has not been set then the baseline comparison assertions in the last test step will not be run (test step will be skipped).

 * The string specified for the `BASELINE_PE_VER` must exactly match the string specified as the `BEAKER_PE_VER` when that test run was executed.
 For